rajatIIT/interview_question_practice/README.md

 # interview_question_practice

-Trying to write a solution to this question :
+I tried to solve the interview question given in this link in this project.

 http://www.geeksforgeeks.org/google-interview-question-for-java-position/